TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **_– Consent_**

 Finally, in certain limited situations, Indeed relies on your consent in order to process your Personal Data.
 Where Indeed requires your consent in order to collect and process certain Personal Data, we seek your consent at the time of provision, and such processing will only be performed where consent is secured.
 For example, your consent will be sought where you provide your location when you use Indeed’s Job Spotter, or in certain instances where you initiate a job alert with Indeed (detailed in section 4 of this Privacy Policy).
-You can withdraw your consent by clicking unsubscribe (or an equivalent action) where appropriate, or by sending an email to privacy-dept @ indeed.com.
+You can withdraw your consent, as detailed in section 14 of this Privacy Policy where applicable, or by sending an email to privacy-dept @ indeed.com (remove spaces when sending email).

 **3\.
 Limitation of Use or Disclosure of Personal Data**